AdityaSagave/Customer-Churn-Prediction/README.md

 # Customer-Churn-Prediction
-Predicting Customer Churn for a Telecommunications Company
+Predicting Customer Churn for a fictional Telecommunications Company